grafalex82/ut88/README.md

 - `0xfb`  - (Optional) external ROM i8255 Control register
 - `0xa1`  - tape recorder

-From the software perspective the Video Module makes the UT-88 a classic computer with a keyboard and monitor, and typical terminal-like routines that expected from this kind of computer.
-The only program published with the UT-88 video module is [Tetris game](tapes/TETR1.GAM) ([Disassembly](doc/disassembly/tetris.asm)).
+From a software perspective, the Video Module transforms the UT-88 into a classic computer with the essential components of a keyboard and monitor.
+This expansion enables the UT-88 to operate as a traditional computer with typical terminal-like routines expected from this type of machine.
+It opens the door for various software applications and interactions that are common to such computers.

+One notable program published for the UT-88 with the Video Module is the Tetris game, which offers an engaging gaming experience.
+The Tetris game allows users to enjoy the classic block-stacking challenge on their UT-88 computer.
+You can find the program tape for Tetris [here](tapes/TETR1.GAM) and explore its disassembly [here](doc/disassembly/tetris.asm)).

 Video module schematics can be found here: [part 1](doc/scans/UT22.djvu), [part 2](doc/scans/UT24.djvu).